mindspore-ai/docs/tutorials/source_en/dataset/python_objects.md

 The result of the `batch` operation (for that column) will be one dictionary where all values are NumPy arrays.
 If such conversion results in an array of type `np.object_`, due to limitations on the model training side, an error message will be shown to the user and the Dataset pipeline terminates.

-The following is a example demonstrating when dictionary object exists in dataset pipeline, how it batches the data of "power" key.
+The following is an example demonstrating when dictionary object exists in dataset pipeline, how it batches the data of "power" key.

 ```python
 import numpy as np